AashiDutt/aashidutt.github.io/_posts/2025-05-29-google-jules-guide.md

 **[Read the full article on DataCamp: Google Jules – A Guide With 3 Practical Examples](https://www.datacamp.com/tutorial/google-jules)**

-Learn how to use **Google Jules**, an autonomous coding agent powered by **Gemini 2.5 Pro**, to automate software engineering workflows across your GitHub repository.
+Learn how to use **Google Jules**, a autonomous coding agent powered by **Gemini 2.5 Pro**, to automate software engineering workflows across your GitHub repository.

 ---